Loose Ends – Just some reprocessed images and things I hadn’t yet uploaded

 November & December 2017

 We’ve had terrible weather this fall and winter so far.
 I’ll be starting both of these over with better focus and an added coma corrector if it ever gets clear.
+These are before I modified my DSLR, and it shows.

 September & October 2017